collective/transmogrify.dexterity/README.txt

 transmogrify.dexterity
 ======================

 The transmogrify.dexterity package provides a dexterity schema updater pipeline section.
 It updates field values for dexterity content objects.
+The Name of the Utility is transmogrify.dexterity.dexterityupdater.

 The dexterityupdater section only needs the path to object, and all fieldname-value pairs in the pipeline (Paths are allways interpreted as relative to the context).